thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 A previous version of this specification {{PSA-OLD}}, identified by the `PSA_IOT_PROFILE_1` profile, used claim key values from the "private use range" of the CWT Claims registry.
-These claim keys have now been retired and their use is deprecated.
+These claim keys have now been deprecated.

 {{tab-claim-map}} provides the mappings between the deprecated and new claim keys.